 top of page

-Josh also won the Theatre World Award for Best Debut Performance for his turn in Superstar.
-He went on to originate the role of John Newton on Broadway in the world premiere of Amazing Grace.
-Josh was awarded the Broadway World Award for Best Actor in a Musical for his turn as Che in the North American Tour of the Olivier Award-winning revival of Andrew Lloyd Webber’s Evita, directed by Michael Grandage.
+Josh went on to originate the role of John Newton in the Broadway world premiere of Amazing Grace, and later received the BroadwayWorld Award for Best Actor in a Musical for his portrayal of Che in the North American tour of the Olivier Award–winning revival of Evita, directed by Michael Grandage.
+This honor followed his earlier BroadwayWorld Toronto Award for the same role in Gary Griffin’s production at Canada’s renowned Stratford Shakespeare Festival.

 BIOGRAPHY